MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

     By default, the step waits for the audio file to finish.
 If you want the step to interrupt the audio in case the step is completed, uncheck this option.

-    Note: this might lead to an audio file not even being started.
+    Note: this might lead to an audio file not even being started, in case the step ends immediately.

 ------